 With a physician’s order, a certified Thrive OT or ST treats infants and children likely to benefit from Vital Stim® in 2-3 weekly sessions, the most effective frequency.

-After utilizing standardized tests to identify sensory problems that can stand in the way of normal development, Thrive Occupational Therapists (also STs and PTs), with training in multisensory techniques, will engage your child in fun and novel ways to help decrease over- and under-reaction to sensory input.
+After utilizing standardized tests to identify sensory problems that can stand in the way of development, Thrive Occupational Therapists (also STs and PTs), with training in multisensory techniques, will engage your child in fun and novel ways to help decrease over- and under-reaction to sensory input.

-We encourage and invite parent and caregiver inclusion in learning how to support their child’s sensory needs and learning differences, in order to promote the child’s greatest possible independence and improve participation in daily activities.
+We encourage and invite parent and caregiver inclusion in learning how to support a child’s sensory needs and learning differences, in order to promote the child’s greatest possible independence and improve participation in daily activities.

 When children need equipment, tools, or other mechanisms to help support them in their daily functions, Assistive Technology can help in the following ways:

 - Accessibility of Home and Community: Thrive OTs and PTs can assist with modifications to your home that make entering and moving around it easier.
-PTs specialize in seating, positioning, and movement equipment such as walkers and wheelchairs, and can help you determine which of these options are best for your child.
+PTs specialize in seating, positioning, and movement equipment, such as walkers and wheelchairs, and can help you determine which of these options are best for your child.

-(Currently available in our Virginia locations only)
+(Currently available in our Alabama, Georgia, and Virginia locations only)

 Our expert respiratory therapists will help secure and set up equipment and train families for respiratory care in the home and for travel, including: